How to Transfer and Get Copies of Your Medical Records

 For copies for other uses, the fees are as follows:

 1-30 pages: $1.09 per page, plus applicable sales tax

 31 or more pages: $ .82 per page, plus applicable sales tax

 Processing time: Please allow up to 15 business days

-Records From Contracted Providers
+Records From 'Outside' Providers or Facilities

 If you get care from a doctor or other provider who isn't based at a Group Health Medical Center clinic, you must contact that provider or medical facility to get copies of records or to have your records transferred.

 If you want copies sent to a Group Health Medical Centers clinic, they should be faxed to that location.
 To find the fax number, go to Group Health Medical Centers Locations and choose the clinic.
 The fax number is at the top of the page, under the picture of the medical center,

 You may revoke release authorization at any time by submitting the Revocation form to your health care provider, unless the provider has already acted on the original request.